Diamonds in the Ruff

 Activate the seeking system.
 Chase and capture.

 Roll treats along the floor for your dog to chase.
 Capturing something that is getting away is fun.
 Start with very short throws and build distance as the dog begins to enjoy the game.
-Use treats that are a contrasting color to the floor so they are easy to see.
+Use treats that are a contrasting color to the color of the floor, so they are easy to see.
 Join in and be part of the search!
-If they can't find it, tap the floor near the food.
+Help them find it, tap the floor near the food.
 There it is!

 Play hide and go seek.
 Have someone hold your dog while he watches you hide treats around the room.
 You might pretend to put out 20 treats, but actually leave only 5.
 Release him to go find them.
 Sniffing, searching, discovering.
 These are great games for the dog who inspects treats as though they were poison or the dog who lacks confidence.
 Competition also increases desire.
 If it is safe to do so, it sometimes helps if the cat or another dog are looking for the hidden treats, too.
 (Do not do this if you have any worry that they might argue over their finds, or if the presence of another animal might inhibit the dog you are trying to inspire.)